tseiman/IoT_LED_Card/README.md

 						// see PCA9685 Rev.4 datasheet p.14,
 						// Table 5.
 						// for further information, the PWM
-						// oscilator is still of at this stage
+						// oscilator is still off at this stage

 0x53 0x80 0x02 0xFE 0x79 0x50			// This set the PRE_SCALE Register (0xfe)